DarthReca/ml-project/README.md

 | Quadratic SVM Prep  | 0.205   | 1.0                            | 0.237                        | -0.8493689904960244 |
 | Linear Log Reg Prep | 0.203   | 0.295                          | 0.211                        | -0.2023909147748068 |

-Logistic regression is better calibrated so it is better to choose this model.
+Logistic regression is better calibrated so it is better to choose this model and from ROC we see that we can achieve the same results of a Quadratic SVM or something a bit better

 ## Extra Step